- ADMISSIONS & AID

-SIT is also prepared to adapt as necessary, particularly in light of COVID-19.
-For example, depending on the program and the situation in-country, it may be reasonable to delay homestays until after a quarantine period to mitigate exposure risk.
-Likewise, some programs may need to change excursions or locations if conditions warrant.
+SIT is prepared to adapt as necessary, particularly considering the impact of COVID-19.
+For example, depending on the program and the situation in-country, some programs may need to change excursions or locations if conditions warrant.
+Likewise, students may be placed in accommodations other than traditional homestays in order to minimize the risk of COVID-19 exposure.
 Whatever the circumstances, SIT has decades of experience implementing flexible approaches that allow us to ensure safety while also maintaining the integrity of the overall program experience.

 For more information on SIT’s response to COVID-19, please visit our Coronavirus Updates page.